AntoJo-Segura/autonomous-systems-21-22/lab2/readme.md

     sudo apt install minisat

+Under Mac, you can install it with:

+    sudo brew install minisat

 # Getting started with the coding

 In the interest of time, we provide you with some code skeleton so that